 - There is also a fantastic outside area where you can read, catch some sun and socialize with the other residents

 SiPN’s primary residence is international, mixing Erasmus students from all over the globe as well as Portuguese university students from outside the capital.
 This provides for a truly cross-cultural living arrangement that will expand your horizons and circle of friends!

-Single rooms – each student at Doorm will have access to an individual room, with about 16m2 of use area, equipped with a bed, a closet, a desk, a cork frame, a bookcase, bedclothes and towels.
+Each student will have access to a room equipped with a bed, a closet, a desk, bedclothes and towels.
 Rooms at 9 student are of comparable size and quality, except for the doubles which are much larger.

 Shared Bathrooms – Two students per bathroom (same gender)

 A shared bathroom exists in between two rooms.
 These are equipped with showers, toilets and wash-basins, suitable for the number of residents.
 The Residence does furnish toilet paper and liquid soap.

-Both residences enjoy a shared kitchen on each floor, equipped with an electric stove, ventilator, microwave, toaster, refrigerator, plates, glasses and cutlery, pans and pots and kitchenware.
+The residence enjoys a shared kitchen on each floor, equipped with an electric stovetop, microwave, toaster, refrigerator, plates, glasses and cutlery, pans and pots and kitchenware.

 Meals can be cooked in the shared kitchens or there are inexpensive student cafeterias at all 4 of SiPN’s campuses.
 Our students enjoy access to any of the facilities of the schools in which they are registered for classes.